subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/design_goals.md

 ### Incentive Compatibility
 Service providers are incentivized to provide clients with services and to behave according to the SUB network protocol and not deviate from it.

-As servie providers are paid by clients for services, per action performed, they have a strong incentive to provide the service as clients are always free to replace them with another service provider available on the network.
+As service providers are paid by clients for services, per action performed, they have a strong incentive to provide the service as clients are always free to replace them with another service provider available on the network.

 Incentive-compatibility helps to achieve sustainability.